JoshuaBurt1/SpeciesTracker-NodeJS/README.md

 <br>

 * Machine Learning:
 * Machine learning species identifier (within add.ejs view)
+- Choices: A. Use an API (https://my.plantnet.org/) B. Use a dataset (Kaggle etc.) + pre-trained model C. Make your own dataset/ train your model
 * Identification (on image upload) - should be able to autofill species name; feedback if wrong kingdom/no upload
 * identification info: added via chatgpt --> orderby button: Taxonomy, Conservation Status, Invasiveness, Industrial Usage, Nutrition, Toxicity (Developer does not hardcode, chatgpt adds info to mongoDB)
 * after info added, searchBar can search by taxonomy, etc.